CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

    Following the guide, I start with all gains at 0 and set a setpoint of 0.1 rotations.

-   I start with a kS of 1 amp and notice it moves, so I cut it in half to 0.5, 0.25, 0.125 until it stops.
-Increasing to 0.13 gets the turret moving again, so I leave it at 0.125 amps.
+   I start with a kS of 1 amp and notice it still does not move, so I double it to 2 amps and notice it now moves.
+Then, I reduce it to 1.5, then 1.25 until it stops.
+Increasing to 1.3 gets the turret moving again, so I leave it at 1.25 amps.

-   I then set a kP of 1, and see significant overshoot, so I add a kD of 1.
+   I then set a kP of 1, then 10 and see significant overshoot, so I add a kD of 1, then 10.
 This is very overdamped system, but that's fine, as I'll start increasing kP again.

-   I double kP to 2 and see no overshoot.
-Double again to 4, and I see a little overshoot.
-Double again to 8 and I see significant overshoot, indicating I should increase kD again.
-I double it to 2 and the overshoot becomes minimal, but then I double it again to 4 before it becomes significantly overdamped again.
+   I increase kP to 20 and see no overshoot.
+Increase again to 50, then 100, and I see a little overshoot.
+Increase again to 200 and I see significant overshoot, indicating I should increase kD again.
+I double it to 20 and the overshoot becomes minimal, but then I increase it again to 40 before it becomes significantly overdamped again.

-   Doubling kP again to 16 still looks fine, to 32 is still fine, 64 finally has significant overshoot.
-I double kD to 8 and that overshoot is gone.
+   Increasing kP again to 500 still looks fine, to 1000 is still fine, 2000 finally has significant overshoot.
+I increase kD to 60 and that overshoot is gone.

-   So I double kP again to 128, then to 256 where I notice it oscillates a bit.
-I try to stop this oscillation by increasing kD to 16, then to 32 where I notice it's always oscillating.
+   So I increase kP again to 3000, where I notice it oscillates a bit.
+I try to stop this oscillation by increasing kD to 80, then to 100 where I notice it's always oscillating.
 This means I've reached the limit of the system, and need to back off on gains a bit.

-   I reduce kD back to 16 where I notice a bit of oscillation on its way to the setpoint, and start dialing back kP.
-I start with a kP of 200, where it's overdamped and oscillating on its way to the setpoint.
-So I reduce kD to 12.
+   I reduce kD back to 80 where I notice a bit of oscillation on its way to the setpoint, then 70, when that oscillation goes away, and start dialing back kP.
+I start with a kP of 2800, where it's overdamped and oscillating on its way to the setpoint, so I reduce kD to 65.

-   From here I continue to reduce kP to 180, then 150 where I notice the oscillation on its way to the setpoint again.
-Reduce kD again to 10, and decrease kP to 140, then 130 where I see oscillation on its way to setpoint again.

-   Reduce kD even more to 9, and the system response looks relatively good at this point.
+   From here I continue to reduce kP to 2600, then 2500, then 2400, and the system response looks relatively good at this point.
 Now it's time to play with different setpoint.
-Any setpoint within 1 rotation looks good, which is appropriate for a turret.
-However, let's say I'm not tuning a turret anymore, but some other position controller where a setpoint of, say, 20 is appropriate.
-When I set a setpoint of 20, I notice significant overshoot that I should correct in PID.
+When I set a setpoint of 0.45, I notice significant overshoot that I should correct in PID.

-   At this point, I know that my kD can't go much higher otherwise I have oscillation on my way to the setpoint at smaller setpoints.
+   At this point, I know that my kD can't go much higher, otherwise I have oscillation on my way to the setpoint at smaller setpoints.
 So I try to stop the oscillation only with kP.
-Reducing it to 120, 110, 100, then finally 90 before the overshoot stops.
-I check back with my 0.1 setpoint to make sure it's still good, but now it looks overdamped.
+Reducing it to 2200, 2000, then finally 1800 before the overshoot stops, but now it looks overdamped.

-   So I reduce kD to 8, and it looks good.
-Back to a setpoint of 20, I have a bit of overshoot, so I reduce kP to 80 which looks good.
-Back to setpoint of 0.1, I have a bit of overdamped behavior, so I increase kP up to 85.
-Setpoint of 20 still has a bit of overshoot, so I bring kD up to 8.5 which looks good.

-   Back to a setpoint of 0.1 and I still have some underdamped behavior, but it's minimal at this point and what I'd consider acceptable.
+   So I reduce kD to 60, and I have a bit of overshoot, so I reduce kP to 1700, then 1650 which looks good.
+Back to a setpoint of 0.1 and I still have some overdamped behavior, but it's minimal at this point and what I'd consider acceptable.

+   This gives final gains of kS = 1.25 A, kP = 1650 A/rot, and kD = 60 A/rps.

-   If my system normally expects setpoints within 1 rotation of my current position, then I'd prioritize the within-1-rotation situation for my PID controller, however if my system normally expects setpoints closer to 20 rotations away from current position then I'd prioritize that situation.
+   If my system normally expects setpoints within a rotation of my current position, then I'd prioritize the within-1-rotation situation for my PID controller, however if my system normally expects setpoints closer to 20 rotations away from current position then I'd prioritize that situation.
 If I really needed both close and far away behavior, then I'd look at gain-scheduling based on the value of the error, using both Slots 0 and 1, with 0 for the within-1-rotation situation, and 1 for the outside-1-rotation situation.

 Arm Tuning with TorqueCurrentFOC